 But COBRA has been around for a long time.
 Everyone has heard of it, and it is easy to apply for.
 Changing people’s habits won’t come easy.

-Employers, therefore, must begin educating their employees, communicating that it will be cheaper for the employee to take advantage of subsidized insurance through the exchange than to enroll in COBRA.
+Employers, therefore, must begin educating their employees, communicating that it may be cheaper for the employee to take advantage of subsidized insurance through the exchange than to enroll in COBRA.

 Really, it will be a win-win situation — cheaper for the individual, cheaper for the employer.

-Have a question about COBRA or about continued health insurance coverage after January 1, 2014?
+Have a question about COBRA or about continued health insurance coverage ?
 Give us a call!